ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part2/index.md

 ---
 title: "Diffusion Models (Part 2): Advancing Weather Forecasting"
-description: "Diffusion models are transforming how we analyze and predict Earth system processes"
+description: "Diffusion models are transforming how we analyze and predict weather"
-summary: "Diffusion models for environmental science"
+summary: "A new era of weather forecasting is emerging with diffusion models"
 date: 2025-11-18
 tags: ["Diffusion Model", "Weather Forecast", "Earth system", "GenCast"]
 author: "Phong Le"